 In late April in Manhattan, Seiden Group had the pleasure of hosting its first IBM i CIO Summit.
 Now we’ve gone a step further, teaming up with System i Developer partners Susan Gantner, Jon Paris and Paul Tuohy, to organize an IBM i CIO Summit “Plus.”
 The event will be held October 16-17, 2017, in Minneapolis, in conjunction with the RPG & DB2 Summit.

-Now that speedy PHP 7 is available for IBM i, we’re helping our clients upgrade to this long-awaited release via Zend Server 9.
-I thought I’d share some of our favorite resources for performing this upgrade safely and efficiently.
+Now that speedy PHP 7 is available for IBM i, we’ve been helping clients upgrade to this long-awaited release.
+Here are some resources for performing this popular upgrade.
 First, we recommend Rod Flohr’s article Migrate to Zend Server 9 from Previous Versions, which contains both basic instructions and special tips.

 Seiden Group colleague Josh Hall and I will attend Laracon, the Laravel conference, in NYC on July 25-26, 2017.
 Getting these coveted tickets required persistence — they sold out quickly!
 Laravel is a hot PHP framework with a loyal community.
 We’ve been building our Laravel practice and look forward to sharing the latest tips and techniques with our clients.
 According to creator Taylor Otwell, the first commercial installation of Laravel was on an IBM i system!